EugeneGIS/GIS-Info.github.io/README.md

 - **[Karin Pfeffer](https://research.utwente.nl/en/persons/karin-pfeffer)**: urban infrastructures and infrastructuring, urban planning support, urban poverty and spatial inequalities, mapping and analyzing urban deprivations/slum areas, Urbanisation patterns and processes, Sensorial environment of urban public spaces, smart urbanism and urban lifestyles, urban remote sensing, Geo-technologies and digital technologies, Geographic information analysis and spatial knowledge, Participatory mapping/qualitative GIS;
 - **[Richard Sliuzas](https://research.utwente.nl/en/persons/richard-sliuzas)**: The use of geo-spatial technologies in spatial planning for sustainable urban development with an emphasis on issues related to urban informality, urban poverty alleviation and the relationship between spatial planning and disasters;
 - **[Bob Su](https://research.utwente.nl/en/persons/bob-su)**: remote sensing and numerical modeling of land surface processes and land-atmosphere interactions, climate data records for climate services, Observation of global water cycle, Theory for retrieval of turbulent heat fluxes and evaporation, Simulating radiative transfer, photosynthesis and energy fluxes, Unravelling climate and human impacts in hydrology and water resources, Coupled Simultaneous Transfer of Energy, Mass and Momentum in Unsaturated Soil as a component of earth system model, modeling microwave signature of land surface and retrieval of soil moisture;
 - **[Daphne van der Wal](https://research.utwente.nl/en/persons/daphne-van-der-wal)**: understanding the functioning of aquatic systems, with focus on the physical processes in the coastal zone and their interaction with biology.
-The response of aquatic systems to climate change and human impact, as well as risks (e.g., flooding) and services (e.g., nature-based flood risk reduction) of the coastal zone. satellite, airborne and near-surface remote sensing in the optical, radar/SAR, and TIR domain, combined with big data analyses and modeling tools. remote sensing, geo-information, spatial patterns, coastal processes, river-sea interactions, water quality, wetlands, bio-geomorphology, morphology, sediment dynamics, aeolian dynamics, nature-based solutions.
+The response of aquatic systems to climate change and human impact, as well as risks (e.g., flooding) and services (e.g., nature-based flood risk reduction) of the coastal zone. satellite, airborne and near-surface remote sensing in the optical, radar/SAR, and TIR domain, combined with big data analyses and modeling tools. remote sensing, geo-information, spatial patterns, coastal processes, river-sea interactions, water quality, wetlands, bio-geomorphology, morphology, sediment dynamics, aeolian dynamics, nature-based solutions;
  - **[Yijian Zeng](https://research.utwente.nl/en/persons/yijian-zeng)**: land-atmosphere interaction via hydrologic processes and how the interaction affects the climate system, Generation of consistent climate data record using multi-sources of geo-datasets, Physical mechanisms of land surface models, application of data assimilation.

 <!-- 参考文章与链接：